Earn a Master's Degree in Manufacturing Engineering

 Degree Information

-Master of Science in Manufacturing Engineering (MS MfgE): This degree program is a research oriented degree.
+Master of Science in Manufacturing Engineering (MS MfgE): This degree program is a research-oriented degree.
 The 6 credit hour thesis can provide the opportunity to focus a student into a particular area of interest.
-This MS MfgE program requires 30 credit hours with a 6-hour thesis: 12 credit hours from the Manufacturing Core Curriculum (3 credit-hour core course from each area); 6 credit hours of 6000 level courses in manufacturing**; 3 credit hours of any suggested manufacturing courses** OR approved Mathematics/Computer Science*; 6 credit hours for thesis research, and 3 credit hours of graduate courses in manufacturing.**
+This MS MfgE program requires 30 credit hours with a 6-hour thesis: 12 credit hours from the Manufacturing Core Curriculum (3 credit-hour core course from each area); 6 credit hours of 6000 level courses in manufacturing; 3 credit hours of any suggested manufacturing courses OR approved Mathematics/Computer Science by the advisor; 6 credit hours for thesis research, and 3 credit hours of graduate courses in manufacturing.

 Each student must take at least one core course from each of the core areas in manufacturing engineering, during his/her first two semesters of graduate work.
 The core requirement may be deemed to be satisfied if a student has already taken a core course as a technical elective in his/her undergraduate program.
 Thus allowing more freedom in the selection of other courses.